stefaniecg/stefaniecg.github.io/bib_dis/main.md

 Corresponding author: [stefaniecg@icloud.com](mailto:stefaniecg@icloud.com)

 ------------------------------------------------------------------
+# Introduction

-# The State-of-the-Ministry
+## The State-of-the-Ministry

-## A priori
-Currently our evangelistic ministry is to make outreaches every week at Rapoldipark in Innsbruck, where our aim is to share the Gospel with _the lost_ [(Matthew 28:18-20)](https://my.bible.com/bible/59/MAT.28.18-20.).
+Currently our evangelistic ministry is to make outreaches with the aim of sharing the Gospel with _the lost_ [(Matthew 28:18-20)](https://my.bible.com/bible/59/MAT.28.18-20.).
 Our method is to engage in one-to-one conversations with people [(John 4:7-30)](https://my.bible.com/bible/59/JHN.4.7-30).
 The duration of each conversation depends on the leading of the Spirit [(Luke 12:12)](https://my.bible.com/bible/59/LUK.12.12), but it usually takes between 30 minutes to 1 hour.
-We go two-by-two [(Luke 10:1)](https://my.bible.com/bible/59/LUK.10.1) and our aim is to sow seeds [(Matthew 13:3-23)](https://my.bible.com/bible/59/MAT.13.3-23.) by presenting the Gospel.
+We go two-by-two [(Luke 10:1)](https://my.bible.com/bible/59/LUK.10.1) and our aim is to sow seeds [(Matthew 13:3-23)](https://my.bible.com/bible/59/MAT.13.3-23.) by presenting the Gospel trough 6 threads.
 In one-on-one conversations with the Lost, the Gospel should always be shared in a *dialogue*, not a _monologue_ (do not preach).
 Always ask questions that lead to a dialogue, follow the example of Jesus Christ on one-on-one evangelism [(John 4:7-30)](https://my.bible.com/bible/59/JHN.4.7-30).
-The _monologue_ version (a.k.a. preaching) we leave it for big crowds outreach.
+The _monologue_ version (a.k.a. preaching) are also encouraged but for big crowds outreach.

+There are two main categories of non-believers: atheist and agnostics.
-The audience (_the type of lost_) we encounter are in great majority atheist (deny the existence and belief in God), then agnostics (do not know if there is a God, but do not deny nor assert it), followed by muslims, catholics, Jehovas' witness, and one time a jewish person.
+The audience (_the type of lost_) we encounter are in great majority atheist (deny the existence and belief in God), then agnostics (do not know if there is a God, but do not deny nor assert it), followed by muslims, catholics, jews, and Jehovas' witness.

 We present the Gospel through 6 core-Gospel threads [(1)](#references) (milestones) along the conversation.
-Updated to 6 core-Gospel threads on 8 Sept 2023, added the gift of grace.

-**The Gospel Threads** (_extended by scg_):
+**The Gospel Threads**
+(_original by D. Platt, extended by scg_):
 1. The **Character of God**
    - Creator, Holy, Just, Merciful & Gracious [(Genesis 1:1; Leviticus 19:2; Exodus 34:6)](https://www.biblegateway.com/passage/?search=Genesis+1%3A1%3B+Leviticus+19%3A2%3B+Exodus+34%3A6&version=ESV)
 2. The **Sinfulness of Man**